emera86/SASmanual-MkDocs/SASmanual/docs/macros-sas-course.md

 SYSPARM	- Value specified at SAS invocation
 SYSERR	- SAS DATA or PROC step return code (0=success) SYSLIBRC - LIBNAME statement return code (0=success)

+## Tips

+If you need to reference a macro variable within quotation marks, such as in a title, you must use double quotation marks.